zhshao17/HUST_AIA_Course/README.md

 # HUST_AIA_Course

 Hello!
-I would like to share with you some of the courses offered in the Artificial Intelligence major at the School of Artificial Intelligence and Automation (AIA), Huazhong University of Science and Technology (HUST), provided by Zonghe Shao.
+Here, I share some courses offered in the major named **Artificial Intelligence** at the School of Artificial Intelligence and Automation (AIA), Huazhong University of Science and Technology (HUST).

-I hope this repository proves helpful, particularly for students in AIA.
+Hope this repository proves helpful, particularly for students in AIA.

-Please be aware that the content in this repository is intended solely for educational purposes.
+Please be aware that the content in this repo is **ONLY** used for educational purposes.

-Students in AIA are encouraged to contribute new commits to this repository whenever they wish.
+Students in AIA are encouraged to contribute new commits to this repo whenever you want.

 For additional e-textbooks that you may find useful, please refer to the following link: